marketplacer/TestableAlert/README.md

 🚧🚧🚧 This is work in progress 🚧🚧🚧

-# A wrapper around UIAlertController for easier unit testing.
+# UIAlertController wrapper for easier unit testing

 UIAlertController is used in iOS to present modal alerts and action sheets.
 This library makes it easier to test your code that uses UIAlertController.